In Leon's company, it seemed that anything might be possible

 He was also famous for visiting experiments unannounced.
 Not all of these visits took place at 2:30 in the morning, but enough to be the stuff of legend.
 He knew where to find the Main Control Room and would drop in on the people making the accelerator hum.

 \newthought{Leon began to use the Director's bully pulpit} even before taking office.
 South America had a storied tradition in cosmic-ray physics, but in the late 1970s, particle physics south of the Rio Grande was mostly theoretical in character.
 Leon wanted to build up experimental groups to participate in research at Fermilab and other accelerator laboratories.
-With friends and colleagues from the South, he organized a symposium to promote the idea.
+With friends and colleagues from the South---including Germinal Cocho (UNAM), Carlos Garc\'ia-Canal (Argentina), and Roberto Salmeron and Jos\'e Leite-Lopes (Brazil)---he organized a symposium to promote the idea.
 When Leon did something, it was not a halfway effort!
-He gathered a small Academy of his famous friends (many with a pre-existing interest in the South)---Bjorken, Charpak, Feynman, Glashow, Marshak, Moravscik, Richter, Tollestrup, Samios, Panofsky, Dick Taylor, and Bob Wilson---to interact with Latin-American colleagues and impress the local authorities.
-(It would be hard to turn your back on a delegation like that.)
-Leon summarized his aspirations in a short paper.\footnote[][-18pt]{L.~M.~Lederman, ``Fermilab and Latin America,'' \href{ https://doi.org/10.1063/1.2359388}{AIP Conf.\ Proc.\ {\bf 857}, 15--23 (2006).} }
+He brought along a small Academy of his famous friends from the North (many with a pre-existing interest in the South)---Bjorken, Charpak, Feynman, Glashow, Marshak, Moravscik, Richter, Tollestrup, Samios, Panofsky, Dick Taylor, and Bob Wilson---to plan together and impress the local authorities.\footnote[][-3pt]{A short paper, L.~M.~Lederman, ``Fermilab and Latin America,'' \href{ https://doi.org/10.1063/1.2359388}{AIP Conf.\ Proc.\ {\bf 857}, 15--23 (2006)}, summarized his aspirations. }

 Such efforts helped catalyze a growing intellectual commerce between Fermilab and Latin-American institutions, involving not only physics Ph.D.s and students, but engineers and technicians as well.
 Leon outlined much grander visions, not all of which came immediately to fruition.
 In 1984 he proposed that the United States offer our Latin American neighbors a massive graduate fellowship program in science and engineering.
 He believed that changing lives could change the relationships among nations, and he made the case that this would not be a giveaway, but a high-reward investment for the USA.
 Perhaps it is an idea whose time has come?